vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 <pre>
 userProfile={"love songs":1, "love":1,"80s":1}
 </pre>

-One can add the `wand` query operator using the sparse user profile representation to the retrieval mix:
+Which can be used with the `wand` query operator:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>